 - 1/2 cup dried cranberries

 - 1/2 tsp kosher salt

-Steam the sweet potatoes.
-Add about 2 inches of water to the bottom of your steamer.
+- Add about 2 inches of water to the bottom of your steamer.
 When it comes to a boil, add the potatoes to the top and steam for 7-9 minutes.
-Let the potatoes cool until just warm, about 15 minutes.
+Take the potatoes off the heat and transfer them to a large serving bowl.
+Cool the potatoes until just warm, about 15 minutes.

-Put the potatoes in a large serving bowl.
-Pour the dressing over and toss to combine.
-Let the potatoes finish cooling.
-Add the onion, pecans, cranberries, and goat cheese and mix them in.
+- Add the onion, pecans, cranberries, and goat cheese to the serving bowl and gently mix them in.
 Sprinkle the rosemary and parsley over the top.

 - Toasting pecans: To toast the pecans, bake for 5 minutes at 350F.

 - Mellowing the Onions: Marinate them in the dressing for about 15 minutes to soften their flavor.